Techtonica/curriculum/react-js/styling-react.md

 - Wrong path provided while importing CSS.

-  - If the path provided for external css file or module in the JSX file is incorrect then react throws an error i.e it will not be able to build the webpack.
+  - If the path provided for external CSS file or module in the JSX file is incorrect then react throws an error i.e it will not be able to build the webpack.

 - CamelCase is supported in ReactJS for CSS styles.
 	- using **class** instead of **className** gives warning.